SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 sim = solve(ensemble_prob, Tsit5(), EnsembleDistributed(), saveat = 0.1, trajectories = 100)
 ```

-Note that for this to work you need to ensure that your processes are
+Note that for this to work, you need to ensure that your processes are
 already started.
 For more information on setting up processes and utilizing
 a compute cluster, see [the official distributed documentation](https://docs.julialang.org/en/v1/manual/distributed-computing/).
 The key feature to recognize is that, due to
-the message passing required for cluster compute, one needs to ensure
+the message passing required for cluster compute, one must ensure
-that all of the required functions are defined on the worker processes.
+that all the required functions are defined on the worker processes.
 The following is a full example of a distributed batching setup:

 ```julia